39 Healthy Treats You Can Stuff in a Kong

 I could stuff a Kong with expensive doggie treats today and just some cantaloupe tomorrow.
 She’ll love both.
 Instead of buying specially made treats I’ve started using the healthy leftovers I’ve got in my fridge.

-Good Alternatives to a Kong
+Good Alternatives to Kong Toys

 Another option is the Star Mark Bob a Lot toy, though these along with most other food dispensing toys are best used for solid food because they only have small holes for the food to come out of.
-You can fit about 3 cups of food inside the Bob a Lot, and they’re durable and easy to wash like Kongs & West Paw toys.
+You can fit about 3 cups of food inside a large Bob a Lot, and they’re durable and easy to wash like Kongs & West Paw toys.

 Do You Ever Find Yourself Tossing Out Food?